 Here’s what you need to know about rehabilitation training deferment before applying:

 - The rehabilitation training program you’re enrolled in must be licensed, approved, certified or recognized by the Department of Veterans Affairs or a state agency.

-- The program must be designed to provide vocational, drug abuse, mental health or alcohol abuse rehabilitation treatment.
+- The program must be designed to provide vocational rehabilitation, drug abuse treatment, mental health treatment or alcohol abuse services.

 - The program must require “substantial commitment” by you to your rehabilitation — meaning it may prevent you from being employed 30 or more hours per week in a position expected to last at least three months.